 Mauve Command Line Tools in Serial

-progressiveMauve both of which are sequence alignment tools.
-These can be run in serial using the commands:
+progressiveMauve, both of which are sequence alignment tools.
+These can be run in serial using the command:

 Mauve Command Line Tools in Parallel

-To speed up alignments, Mauve can be run in parallel using the GNU OpenMPI module which can be loaded by typing
+To speed up alignments, Mauve can be run in parallel using the GNU OpenMPI module.
+To load this module, simply type

 A Slurm script can be written to do this as well.
 An example script is below, which uses 4 processors.
 Replace